ppkavinda/group-project/README.md

-# athwela - testing
+# athwela

 **Athwela** is a web based learning center and an online market

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
 These things should be installed on your system